waggle-sensor/waggle-docs/docs/tutorials/cloud-compute.md

 # Compute in the cloud

-Sage provides a number of interfaces which other systems can build on top of.
+Sage provides a number of interfaces which other computing and HPC systems can build on top of.
 In this section, we explore some of the most common applications of Sage.

 ## Triggering on data from the edge